tinytelly/purpose/readme.md

 Each lower level in the purpose tree is represented by a ``` - ```
 As an example ``` ---> ``` would be a nesting that is 3 levels deep.
-Which is to say that each purpose has reused a ``` devops.purpose ``` down to 3 levels ( lots of reuse of exsiting purposes....which is the point of the purpose framework....to reuse customisations :-)
+Which is to say that each purpose has reused a ``` devops.purpose ``` down to 3 levels ( lots of reuse of exsiting purposes....which is the point of the purpose framework.....to reuse customisations :-)

 ```
 NESTED PURPOSES :